 Does Tomodachi Life: Living the Dream run on the original Nintendo Switch?

-This is typical for games releasing early in a new console's lifecycle.
-Developers generally want to reach the largest possible audience, and the original Switch still has a massive install base.
-Nintendo is not locking anyone out here.
+This approach is standard for early releases in a new console generation.
+Publishers want to reach the existing user base, and the original Switch still has tens of millions of active players.
+Nintendo isn't forcing anyone to buy new hardware here.

 Island overview with Mii residents